 Read by Natasha.
 Written by Bertie.
 Proofread by Claire Deakin.

 Here are some of Bertie’s pictures from the National History Museum in London.

-In any case, What on earth do you buy a princess for her birthday?
+In any case, what on earth do you buy a princess for her birthday?
 It can be a problem.
 Princesses do not lack for sparkly rings and tiaras.
-As for treats that you can eat, they are always watching their figures, and they are usually on a celebrity diet, like the one that is made up of truffles, caviar and champaign – so there is no point in giving them a boring old box of chocolates.
-But there is a solution.
+As for treats that you can eat, they are always watching their figures, and they are usually on a celebrity diet, like the one that is made up of truffles, caviar and champagne, so there is no point in giving them a boring old box of chocolates – but there is a solution.
 Fortunately, they can usually do with another designer gown.
 It’s fairly simple, you just ring up some famous Italian in Milan, give him her measurements, and ask him to run one up for her.
-If that was all Bertie had to do for Beatrice’s Birthday, it would not have been a problem.
+If that was all Bertie had to do for Beatrice’s birthday, it would not have been a problem.

 Even when Bertie was still a prince, he found Beatrice’s birthday to be a bit of a conundrum.
 What should he get her?
 He couldn’t even buy her a book or a CD.
 These days she did all her reading on her e-tablet that she carried around in her canvas handbag.
 She had a huge electronic library of novels, music and films.
 Once he bought her a watch, but the strap broke and it fell into the pond in the palace garden.

 There was one year when Bertie gave his princess an extra-special present.
 It wasn’t even his idea, still less the princess’.
 It was all because of the wicked queen who hated him.
 In fact, she was totally exasperated by Beatrice’s barmy idea of marrying Bertie.
 One morning she swept into the princess’ room, just as she was brushing her long wavy hair.